Amazing facts about lions

 Night vision

-Lions have incredible night vision which is six times more sensitive to light than humans.
-Thus, they gain the advantage of hunting animals in the night skillfully.
+Lions have incredible night vision, which is six times more sensitive to light than humans.
+Thus, they gain the advantage of hunting animals at night.

 What they prefer

-Lions are carnivores and hence their meals consist of herbivore animals like zebras, wildebeest, and buffalos as well as other smaller animals like birds, mice, hare, and tortoises.
+Lions are carnivores and hence their meals consist of herbivore animals like zebras, wildebeests, and buffalos, as well as other smaller animals like birds, mice, hares, and tortoises.

 3. Mating behavior